 <All variables> 0.6762573 NA NA NA NA

-Now I run a new db-RDA analysis on the ‘best’ (reduced) set of MEM variables that was selected.
+I now run a new db-RDA on the ‘best’ (reduced) set of MEM variables selected above.

 Permutation test for capscale under reduced model